nirajp82/Redis/01_02_Node_Shard_LogicalDatabase_Slot.md

 ## Nodes:

-In a Redis Cluster, nodes are individual Redis instances forming the cluster.
+A node in Redis is a physical Redis server.
+Each node contains a subset of the Redis data, and it can be either a primary node or a replica node.
+A primary node is responsible for handling read and write requests, while a replica node is a read-only copy of a primary node.

+The relationship between shards and nodes in Redis is as follows:

+A shard can contain one or more nodes.
+A node can only belong to one shard.
+A shard can have only one primary node, but it can have multiple replica nodes.

+When a client sends a request to Redis, the Redis cluster will first determine which shard the request belongs to.
+Once the shard has been determined, the request will be routed to the primary node of the shard.
+If the primary node is unavailable, the request will be routed to one of the replica nodes.

 Each node is responsible for a subset of the 16384 slots.
 Nodes communicate with each other to share information about slots and keys, enabling distributed data management.

 Each Redis node has 16 logical databases (indexed from 0 to 15).